huma-engineering/huma-docs/data-collection/clinician-portal/managing-patients/offboarding-patients.md

 ![Offboarded patients](./assets/OffboardPatient05.png)

 Offboarded patients can also be reactivated.
-Just open the menu at the end of the patient row on the patient list and select **Reactivate patient**.
+Just open the menu at the end of the patient row on the Patient List and select **Reactivate patient**.

 ![Reactivate patient](./assets/OffboardPatient06.png)

-Once reactivated, the patient will receive a notification and email to tell them that they once again have access to the app.
+Once reactivated, the patient will receive a notification and email to tell them that they once again have access to the Huma App.

 **Related articles**: [Inviting patients](../roles-and-permissions/inviting-patients.md)